ckipper22/chatbotfuncionando/replit.md

 The following packages show deprecation warnings but are still functional:
 - `@supabase/auth-helpers-*` packages (should migrate to `@supabase/ssr`)
 - `eslint@8.57.0` (EOL, should upgrade to v9+)

+### Supabase Configuration (Optional)
+The application now gracefully handles missing Supabase environment variables:
+- If `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` are not set, the SupabaseClientProvider will simply pass through the children without wrapping them in SessionContextProvider
+- This allows the core chatbot functionality to work without Supabase
+- To use Supabase features (authentication, database), add the required environment variables in the Secrets tab
+- The application will automatically detect and enable Supabase functionality when the variables are present

 ## Next Steps